mdmtk/docs/edge/source/guide/csp/conditionmgr.md

 Description:

->Select the Time (in seconds) between Tests of the Condition
+>This parm allows you to select the amount of time (in seconds) to wait between tries when the Test specified for the Condition is repeated.

 Parm value input rules:

-* Integer with a minimum possible value of 1
+* Integer with a minimum possible value of 1 and a maximum value of "60"

 ###Condition Fail Message
 Pivotal parm: No